nil-andreu/dr-ecommerce/README.md

 Then create the view.
 Finally the url.

+The ones that are going to be able to make orders are the users that are validated.
+So for this, we have to personalize the views.py --> validate_user_session.

+Next, what we would have to do is add all the details which the user is bringing in from the front end and add them into the admin panel.
+For doing this, when the user hits a certain route, we need to execute a method which is reponsible for collecting all the data nad pushing the data in the admin.

 Remember that for the login, we have to make a POST request.
 The url would be: http://localhost:8000/api/user/logout/1/.
 And once ran, it will give us the message that Logout was successful.